alexandrmaliovaniy/game_engine/README.md

 Well, you are ready to start coding.

 First of all we need to include engine code.
-This file is in game engine folder, for easier access to engines file we have special variable "____enginePath" and after it you sould write a name of package "Engine", "Vector2" or anythink else which engine folder contains
+This file is in game engine folder, for easier access to engines file we have special variable "____enginePath" and after it you sould write a name of package "Engine", "Vector2" or anything else which engine folder contains

 ```javascript